 Granted, the impact on the credit score isn’t life-changing, but it is an impact.
 And knowing the potential impact might help sway you if you’re on the fence about a decision.

 From taking out loans to deciding what the best debt payoff plan is, a credit score simulator can be a great financial tool.
-Use it in the way you need to in order to assist you in making wise financial decisions.
+Use them to help assist you in making better financial decisions.

 Now let’s talk about some of the best credit score simulators.